DikeH-Ai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups; Script that prints the list of groups a user is in
 3-new_owner;script that changes the file owner to the user betty 4-empty; script that creates an empty file
+5-execute; A script that adds execute permission to current user